For Immediate Release

-Seattle, WA – April 6, 2015 – Washington Filmworks is pleased to announce the recipients of funding assistance from the fourth cycle of the Filmworks Innovation Lab.
-The program, which is part of a long term economic development strategy, invests in the future of film by capitalizing on Washington’s creative community and artists while encouraging original storytelling that uses new forms of production and technology.
+Seattle, WA – March 24, 2016 – Washington Filmworks is pleased to announce the recipients of funding assistance for the fifth cycle of the Filmworks Innovation Lab.
+The program, which is part of a long-term economic development strategy, invests in the future of film by capitalizing on Washington’s creative community while encouraging original storytelling that uses new forms of production and technology.

-Following a “Pitch Session” of the program in which finalists presented new business and revenue models that leverage Washington’s film infrastructure in the digital era, the jury made their official recommendations and the Board has approved their decisions.
+Following a pitch session, in which finalists presented new business and revenue models that leverage Washington’s film infrastructure in the digital era, the jury made their official recommendations and the Board has approved their decisions.
 Washington Filmworks is pleased to announce that funds have been allocated to two exceptional projects.